sockduct/HealthPredictor/README.md

   environment
 * The first time you perform each operation on the web site - the first visit, the first patient data submission, etc. - it can take up to a minute each for the app to "compile."
-If you view the console where you did the `next dev` to run the web app, you'll see it's progress...
+If you view the console where you did the `npm run dev` to run the web app, you'll see it's progress...